kammitama5/kammitama5.github.io/_posts/2023-03-31-Friday-March-31st.md

 <img src="/images1/Banff23/banff8.png" width="400">

 - The Hot springs!
 Highly recommend!
 We ended up staying there for 4 hours!
 Was so good!
+It is geothermally heated with a gradated entrance so that you start putting your feet into the water even before you get to the pool.
+The water was 40 degrees (I am from an ex-British colony so I don't know what that is in Fahrenheit) on the day we went!

 <img src="/images1/Banff23/banff9.png" width="400">